hippocrat-dao/hippo-protocol/docs/docs/validators/validator-faq.md

 Each member of a validator's staking pool earns different types of revenue:

 - **Block rewards:** Native tokens of applications (e.g. HP on the Hippo Protocol) run by validators are inflated to produce block provisions.
 These provisions exist to incentivize HP holders to bond their stake.
 Non-bonded HP are diluted over time.
 - **Transaction fees:** The Hippo Protocol maintains an allow list of tokens that are accepted as fee payment.
-The initial fee token is the `hp`.
+The initial fee token is the `ahp`.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' revenue is applied by the validator before it is distributed.